SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 Composability
 ========================

-One good thing about the API, is that it easily allows to compose a pipeline with multiple parallel things.
+One good thing about the API is that it easily allows to compose a pipeline with multiple parallel things.
 What i mean by "compose" is that sometime the pipeline you need to design has parallel processing to do.

 Imagine you need to do floating point multiplication on 4 pairs of numbers (to later sum them).
-If those 4 pairs a provided at the same time by a single stream of data, then you don't want 4 different pipeline to multiple them, instead you want to process them all in parallel in the same pipeline.
+If those 4 pairs a provided at the same time by a single stream of data, then you don't want 4 different pipelines to multiply them, instead you want to process them all in parallel in the same pipeline.

-The example below show a pattern which compose a pipeline with multiple lanes to process them in parallel.
+The example below show a pattern which composes a pipeline with multiple lanes to process them in parallel.

 .. code-block:: scala

     // This area allows to take a input value and do +1 +1 +1 over 3 stages.
-    // I know that's useless, but let's pretend that instead it does a multiplication between two numbers over 3 stages (for FMax reasons) class PLus3(INPUT: SignalKey[UInt], stage1: Node, stage2: Node, stage3: Node) extends Area {
+    // I know that's useless, but let's pretend that instead it does a multiplication between two numbers over 3 stages (for FMax reasons) class Plus3(INPUT: SignalKey[UInt], stage1: Node, stage2: Node, stage3: Node) extends Area {
       val ONE = stage1.insert(stage1(INPUT) + 1)
       val TWO = stage2.insert(stage2(ONE) + 1)
       val THREE = stage3.insert(stage3(TWO) + 1)